ABOUT ATTUNE

 Many young people live through difficult times in childhood which may have lasting effects on them.

-ATTUNE is a research project using arts-based approaches to understand how difficult childhood experiences can affect adolescents (10-24yrs), what those experiences mean to the young person, how younng people get through things, and what we can do to help.
+ATTUNE is a research project using arts-based approaches to understand how difficult childhood experiences can affect adolescents (10-24yrs), what those experiences mean to the young person, how young people get through things, and what we can do to help.

 ATTUNE focuses on Adverse Childhood Experiences (ACEs)